coderrps/netflix-app/README.md

 ## Data Source

-The Netflix dataset used in this project is sourced from the following GitHub repository: [Netflix Recommendation System Dataset](https://github.com/coderrps/netflix-app).
+The Netflix dataset used in this project is sourced from the following GitHub repository.
+Kaggle

 ## Installation and Usage